 - Carrel-dakin solution

 - Deosan Green Label Steriliser

 - Milton Crystals

 Bleach is Used in Many Household Items

-Not surprisingly, many home textiles such as carpets, rugs, and bed sheets are bleached with sodium hypochlorite, as are most paper products.
+Not surprisingly, many home textiles such as carpets, rugs, and bedsheets are bleached with sodium hypochlorite, as are most paper products.
 Most surprisingly, perhaps, is the use of chlorine to bleach cake flour and other ‘white’ flours.
-Another reason for choosing unbleached whole wheat and whole grain products.
+This is yet another reason to choose unbleached whole wheat and whole-grain products.